coding-allies/projects-platform-frontend/README.md

   1. connect to psql server. (run ```psqlbrew services start postgresql``` for Mac or ```sudo service postgresql start``` for windows and linux)
   2. connect schema.sql to psal (run ```psql -d YOUR-DB-NAME -f FILE/PATH/TO/schema.sql;```)
   3. check if db is updated(run ```\c scproject;``` to go into db, then run ```\d;``` to see if tables are created, lastly run ```SELECT * FROM table-name;``` to check the contents in that table)

+# `Authentication & re-authentication flow`

+## `Authentication flow`

+Get github auth token first and:

+- if already exist in our db - create a new auth_token and send it back.
+- if new user - create a new auth_token and send it back.

+Calling user API flow in use effects - (periodically validating the token):

+- Pass the token in authorization header.
+- In API check for db:
+  - if not there, sign out & redirect;
+  - if there, return user object.